Regina Silveira: Notable exhibitions

-Regina Silveira has hosted and contributed to over 100 exhibitions throughout her illustrious career.
+Regina Silveira has hosted and contributed to over 100 exhibitions throughout her career.

-Lumen is a favorite of many.
-Silveira took an entire glass-building and she placed a vinyl lightbulb on the façade which was dark during the day, but had the ability to light up at night.
-She also utilized blue glass additions which caused the building to have a very different look than its original style, and it also managed to cast shadows and patterns onto the floor which was exactly what Regina Silveira wanted.
+In Lumen, Silveira placed a vinyl lightbulb on the façade of a glass building which was dark during the day, but had the ability to light up at night.
+Blue glass additions were used, casting shadows and patterns onto the floor.

 Gone Wild is an exhibition which featured animal paw prints in vinyl pasted on the walls.
 The paw prints appear as though they begin on the floor in amorphous shapes and lead onto the walls as if an animal were actually running around the room.
-Many of the prints are distorted so that they can only be viewed as a 'normal' paw print when viewed from a certain angle.
+Many of the prints are distorted so that they can only be viewed from certain angles.

 Desaparencia is a piece that is set in a barren white-walled room with cedar flooring.
-The walls have windows, but they are closed so they add little to the effect of the piece.
+The walls have windows, but they are closed.
 Silveira took latex and using dotted lines, she outlined an artist's easel holding a piece of canvas, with a stool by its side.
-The easel and the stool extend from the floor (the picture of the piece makes it appear that it may be from the door or from the point of view representing the feet of the viewer) up onto the walls and towards the ceiling.
-It looks much larger than life, while at the same time very normal.
-Although it extends from beyond the bottom of the wall all the way towards the ceiling, if looked at from the correct position, it would seem to appear a very regular size.
+The easel and the stool extend from the floor up onto the walls and towards the ceiling.